 With the tools he acquired in the military, he had finally overcoming his shyness to become a well-recognized anchorman in his home areas of Central New York (Utica, then Syracuse) then on to Associated Press in New York as a broadcast news writer on the national desk.

 And his love of country has never waivered, returning to the Air Force during Operation Desert Storm as a Secretary of the Air Force Public Affairs specialist and then for ten years in Team Coast Guard to patrol the waters off LAX and the El Segundo Chevron refinery as a CGAUX Flotilla Commander then as a Public Seamanship Instructor.

 The pubic information function was something that separately consumed over two decades of Charlie's professional life, both in business public affairs, starting in Manhattan with one of the world's largest firms.
-One of his last assignments was to serve as Communications Director in a concerted effort to try and unseat, in 2010, his L.A. district Congresswoman, who seems to continue to make raucus headlines to this day.
+One of his last assignments was to serve as Communications Director in a concerted effort to try and unseat, in 2010, his L.A. district Congresswoman, Maxine Waters, who continues to make rancid and raucus headlines to this day.

 Like most of us, Charlie, who loves sailing, has faced many challenges, beginning with surviving storms first as a teenage Merchant Marine seaman off the east coast of Africa (pictured above) and more recently on what was supposed to an uneventful crew charter assignment from Cabo San Lucas to L.A. but turned out to be the Captain’s badly planned eight-day struggle in stormy Spring seas.
 “That was 1,100 miles of mostly sheer terror.”